 The cards are an awkward size.
 They are quite a bit bigger than your standard playings card and will require 65mm x 100mm cases to fit.
 I highly recommend you buy the cases too, because unlike many other games, if a single one of your cards gets noticeably damaged the entire game will be ruined.

 As for the currency, they are a thick cardboard little hexagons with futuristic designs on them.
-When I play the game at home I use poker chips instead, but these items do the job.
-There is a different version of the game called Deluxe Mobile Art edition which has different art for all the cards and money. it also includes the reformation expansion which adds a faction sub-game.
+When I play the game at home I use poker chips instead, but these tokens do the job.

 After my hundreds of games, and input from many players both from my playgroup and from avid posters on Board Game Geek, I have determined that these two variants greatly enhance the game.
 I highly recommend you try them out.